For the Future (The Owl House): Plot

-Luz, Amity, Camila, and Mattholomule end up in a pit.
-Kikimora, wanting revenge on Luz, decides to attack the group with her Abomatron, sending the four fleeing in different directions.
-Amity and Mattholomule end up running into Boscha, who pleads with Amity to join the leadership council.
-Amity is disgusted by the offer and refuses to take it.
+Boscha and Kikimora put Luz, Amity, Camila, and Mattholomule in a deep pit.
+Kikimora, wanting to seek revenge against Luz, attacks the group.
+Amity and Mattholomule run into Boscha, who pleads with Amity to join the leadership council.
+Amity refuses the offer and tries to convince Boscha to help them rescue her friends.
 Meanwhile, Luz and Camila retreat into the local woods, where Luz is frustrated about messing up again, and admits she does not want to leave the Demon Realm.
 Camila reminds her that messing up is a part of life, relating all her mistakes, and apologizing for her greatest one: trying to change Luz into someone she wasn't.
 Luz realizes that all she wanted was to be understood, causing her palisman egg to finally hatch.

-In another pit, Willow, Gus, and Hunter end up wandering around.
-Willow suffers an extreme nervous breakdown, losing control of her magic.
-Hunter and Gus manage to calm her down, with the former unlocking the magic of Flapjack's spirit inside of him, allowing him to perform magic without a staff.
+In another pit made of vines, Willow suffers an extreme nervous breakdown, losing control of her magic.
+Hunter and Gus manage to calm her down.
 They let Willow vent about her frustrations, and Hunter admits to her how important the group is to him.
 As the pit caves in, the three escape and regroup with Luz and Camila, who are being attacked by Kikimora.
 Amity, now joined by Boscha and the rest of the students at Hexside, join in the fight and overrun Kikimora.
-With this, Luz's group decides to head to the Titan's skull, where Luz's palisman is discovered to be a serpentine shape-shifter, or "snakeshifter", she names Stringbean.
-The Collector looks on with disgust, as Belos' words convince him that Luz has come to assist King in defeating him, he declares that he wants to play a "new game", and snaps his fingers.
+Luz, Camila, and their friends succeed in creating the teleportation spell and arrive at the Titan's skull.
+There, Luz discovers that her palisman is a shape-shifting serpent whom she names Stringbean.
+As The Collector looks on, Belos' words convince him that Luz has come to assist King in defeating him.
+He frowns and declares that he wants to play a "new game", and snaps his fingers.